→ → Fixing broken system upgrade

 - Re-install the pureos-desktop package:

-sudo apt-get pureos-desktop
+sudo apt-get install pureos-desktop

 System CANNOT boot at all, only black screen after disk unlock is shown.